jhammarstedt/MLOps-Kubeflow_in_GCP/README.md

 ## 🌉 Setting up the pipeline
 Here we will go through the process of running the pipeline step by step:

-1. Create a gcp project, open the shell (make sure you're in the project), and fork the repository
+1. Create a gcp project, open the shell (make sure you're in the project), and clone the repository

-      `$ git clone clone jhammarstedt/gcloud_MLOPS_demo.git`
+      `$ git clone jhammarstedt/gcloud_MLOPS_demo.git`

 2. Create a [kubeflow pipeline](https://console.cloud.google.com/ai-platform/pipelines)
 3. Run the `$ ./scripts/set_auth.sh` script in google cloud shell (might wanna change the SA_NAME), this gives us the roles we need to run the pipeline